zoneyeah/dbt-core/CONTRIBUTING.md

 #### `tox`

 [`tox`](https://tox.readthedocs.io/en/latest/) takes care of managing virtualenvs and install dependencies in order to run tests.
-You can also run tests in parallel, for example, you can run unit tests for Python 3.7, Python 3.8, and Python 3.9 checks in parallel with `tox -p`.
+You can also run tests in parallel, for example, you can run unit tests for Python 3.7, Python 3.8, Python 3.9, and Python 3.10 checks in parallel with `tox -p`.
 Also, you can run unit tests for specific python versions with `tox -e py37`.
 The configuration for these tests in located in `tox.ini`.

 #### `pytest`